 At 2:40 p.m.
 Tuesday, @FairfaxCounty tweeted turnout was at about 1 percent.
 By 5 p.m. turnout had risen to about 2 percent.

 Around noon Tuesday, the City of Alexandria tweeted 3 percent voter turnout.

 A quick sampling of area precincts by Fairfax County's chief election official, Cameron Quinn, saw a high of 123 voters at Silverbrook Elementary in Fairfax Station, just before noon, Quinn told Patch.
 The lowest reported to her was at Herndon's Hutchison Elementary, where 16 people had voted just before noon.

 "I expect a poor turnout.
 With no real competition, many voters will conclude, 'Why bother?'"
-Mark J. Rozell, professor of Public Policy at George Mason University in Fairfax told Patch prior to Tuesday’s primaries.
+Mark J. Rozell, professor of Public Policy at in Fairfax prior to Tuesday’s primaries.

 Anthony Bedell, chairman of the Fairfax County Republicans, agreed.
 "Turnout will be very low," he predicted.

 Loretta Malander, a Herndon-area resident, spent her Super Tuesday serving as the precinct captain at Kinross precincts 908 and 909, at Oak Hill Elementary School.

 Malander said she is disappointed there were only two candidates on today's ballot, and she thinks the rules for how to get on the ballot should be reconsidered.
 People want a choice, and it makes Virginia's primary seem insignificant in the scheme of things, she told Herndon Patch this afternoon.